 If you don’t get the test first go, don’t worry.
 We will go through the questions that you missed so that you are confident you know them well, and you can attempt the test again.
 If you don’t get the test the second time around, you are welcome to take it again at our next course, free of charge.

 NSW Boating Licences are only available from the Maritime and Roads Service, so you will still have to go into their offices to arrange that.
 But you will have everything you need to make that part of the process quick and easy.
 And you’ll have had a great day out on the water as well!

 To get a PWC Licence, the General Boat Licence test must be passed first.
 You can do both courses on the 1 day with MTS.
 If you already have your boat licence you can do the PWC licence as a simple upgrade.
-You then have to get your PWC licence from the Roads and Maritime Services office, just like a boat licence.
+You then have to get your PWC licence from the Roads and Maritime Services office or Service NSW, just like a boat licence.

 Plus much much more, including practical observations, tips and advice from our expert trainers who have had many years’ handling boats in all situations and all weathers.
 A quick look at the NSW Boating Handbook will give you a great idea of the type of information you will learn on the day.

 Sydney Boat Licence NSW Theory, Practical and Exam You must be at least 12 years old to participate in this course